 – monitoring recovery from a disaster.

-This band is also being utilized by the Fixed Satellite Service for the deployment of both gateways and user terminals with potentially high density applications further increasing the interference potential to the EESS (passive).
+This band is also being utilized by the Fixed Satellite Service for the deployment of both gateways and user terminals.
 Additionally, studies have shown the sharing is not feasible between FSS user terminals with undetermined locations and ubiquitous IMT.

 Proposal:

-Considering the potential impacts to EESS (passive) and the infeasibility of sharing between FSS user terminals and IMT, NOC is proposed for the 50.4-52.6 GHz frequency band.
+Considering the potential impacts to EESS (passive), the infeasibility of sharing between FSS user terminals and IMT, and that the United States has proposed spectrum for the terrestrial component of IMT that exceeds, in aggregate, the spectrum needs, as determined by ITU-R studies, for the terrestrial component of IMT in the 37-52.6 GHz frequency range, NOC is proposed for the 50.4-52.6 GHz frequency band.

 ARTICLE 5